AtlantisPleb/magency/README.md

 1. **Magency Spell Cast Event**
    - **Kind:** `38000`
    - **Description:** Event to signify the casting of a spell in Magency.
+Functionally similar to kind 1.
    - **Content:** User's input prompt (as a string).

 2. **Magency State Archive Event**